Ztoritz/Bilnycklar-Tech-Website/DEPLOYMENT.md

 # Bilnycklar Tech Website - Coolify Deployment Guide

 ## Overview
-This guide provides step-by-step instructions for deploying the Bilnycklar Tech website using Coolify with the domain bilnycklar.tech.
+This guide provides step-by-step instructions for deploying the Bilnycklar Tech website using Coolify with the domain bilnyckel.tech.

 ## Prerequisites
 - Coolify installed and configured on your server
-- Domain bilnycklar.tech pointing to your server
+- Domain bilnyckel.tech pointing to your server
 - Git repository containing the website files

 ## Deployment Steps